espeak-ng/espeak-ng/docs/voices.md

 language dictionary.
 They apply to rules in the language's `*_rules` dictionary file and also its `*_list` exceptions list.
 See [Text to Phoneme Translation](dictionary.md#conditional-rules).

+### dieresis

+	dieresis <value>

+If set to 1, pronounce accented characters as start of a new syllable

 ### replace